alexirpan/alexirpan.github.io/_posts/2015-09-28-grad-school.markdown

 There's only one way a Ph.D. program can compete with the money in industry.
 A CS Ph.D. program sells itself with research.
-You will tackle the hardest problems, the ones where no one knows the answer.
+You will tackle the hardest problems, the ones where no one knows the answers.
 You will devote the next few years towards learning as much as you want in your quest to solve one of those problems.
 It will be hard, difficult, and poorly paid, but in the end you will learn what it feels like to truly know something.